This is the manifesto of enlightened individualism.

 Enlightened guy: yeah, I can, I think it’s totally doable, and would actually be fun

 He asked it as if whatever you chose, you were f*cked.
-He spoke as if flying a plane was this crazy impossible thing.
+He spoke as if flying a plane was this crazy impossible thing and pilots were pulling off miracles day in, day out.

 6.3.
 Mindset: If Someone Can, So Can I